-- 1. This procedure has been drawn up with due reference to the regulatory framework1 and also good practice and guidance2. - 2.
-The Articles of Government specify that the employment and remuneration of Senior Post Holders and of the Clerk and Deputy Clerk are properly the domain of the Board of Governors, which is responsible for all decisions including the appointment, grading, suspension, dismissal and determination of pay and conditions of service for those posts. - 3.
-The Board has established a Remuneration Committee in line with the Committee of University Chairs (CUC) Higher Education (HE) Code of Governance (3.13).
+- 1. This procedure has been drawn up with due reference to the regulatory framework and also good practice and guidance. - The Articles of Government specify that the employment and remuneration of Senior Post Holders and of the Clerk and Deputy Clerk are properly the domain of the Board of Governors, which is responsible for all decisions including the appointment, grading, suspension, dismissal and determination of pay and conditions of service for those posts. - 3.
+The Board has established a Remuneration Committee in line with the Committee of University Chairs (CUC) Higher Education (HE) Code of Governance (2.9 & 2.10).
 "Remuneration" refers to the full range of the reward package an individual receives, including pay, benefits (including pension contributions of all kinds) allowances and incentives/rewards. - 4.
-The Board has delegated to the Remuneration Committee (the Committee) the responsibility for the annual review of the Principal's salary, and for making recommendations thereafter to the Board. - 5.
-The Board adopted the Higher Education Senior Staff Remuneration Code (June 2018) in July 2018.
+The Board has delegated to the Remuneration Committee (the Committee) the responsibility for the annual review of the Vice Chancellor's salary, and for making recommendations thereafter to the Board. - 5.
+The Board adopted the Higher Education Senior Staff Remuneration Code (June 2018) in July 2018 (updated in November 2021).